 E) Set draw distance to minimum for clearer shadows if you take closeups

-Alway remember that simple setup won’t do it.
+Always remember that simple setup alone won’t do.
 To get your picture right, you have to play with sun angle, day time and windlight.

 WL EEP settings can be found: